 How do you avoid the bargain bin when selling your business?
 Unloading a distressed company is by no means ideal, but it’s not the end of the world.
-Piers Marsden examines distressed M&A—providing four ways to sell smartly during a downturn.
+Glenn Bowman examines distressed M&A—providing four ways to sell smartly during a downturn.

 Many business owners share a dream of selling their company at the highest price when value in the marketplace has peaked.
 But what happens if the decision is taken out of your hands?

 Perhaps your performance has declined to a point where the bank is forcing you to sell your business or its assets.
 Perhaps a shareholder dispute has triggered a shotgun agreement or forced sale.
 Or maybe a cyber breach or internal fraud has impacted the business to such an extent that it can no longer continue operating as it has in the past.